 Desexing or neutering your pet is a surgical procedure that prevents them from being able to reproduce.
-In male pets it is commonly referred to as “castration”, and in female pets as “speying”.This is one of the most frequent surgery performed by our vets, and only requires a day stay for your pet in our hospital.
+In male pets it is commonly referred to as “castration”, and in female pets as “speying”.This is the most frequent surgery performed by our vets, and generally your pet is home by the evening of surgery.

-- Prevention of testicular cancer and prostate disease in males, and preventention of pyometra (infection of the uterus) and reduced risk of mammary tumours (breast cancer) in females
+- Prevention of testicular cancer and prostate disease in males, and it can help prevent pyometra (infection of the uterus) and mammary tumours (breast cancer) in females

 - Stopping the “heat” cycle in females

 - Decreasing aggression towards humans and other animals, especially in males

 - Being less prone to wander, especially in males

 - Reduction of council registration fees